kixxauth/kixx-templating/README.md

 }
 ```

+### Helper API
+The helper function will be passed:

+- `context` - The current context object.
+- `options` - The hash arguments passed into the helper, if any.
+- `...positionals` - The rest of the parameters represent the positional arguments passed into the helper, if any.

+Inside the helper, the `this` context will be overwritten to have:

+- `this.blockParams` Any block parameters passed into the helper.
+- `this.renderPrimary` Render the primary block of a block helper, passing it a sub-context object.
+This returns an empty string for non-block helpers.
+- `this.renderInverse` Render the inverse block ('else' block) of a block helper, passing it a sub-context object.
+This returns an empty string for non-block helpers.

 Integration
 -----------
 Kixx Templating makes no assumptions about template caching or where your template source files are.
-So, to integrate into your project you'll need to build your own template engine wrapper.
+To integrate into your project you'll need to build your own template engine wrapper.

 ```js
 import {